oomeravcii/CancerPrediction-with-NaiveBayes/README.md

 ## Dataset

-The dataset used in this project is the [Breast Cancer Wisconsin Data Set](https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+%28Diagnostic%29).
+The dataset used in this project is the [Breast Cancer Wisconsin (Original) Data Set](https://archive.ics.uci.edu/dataset/15/breast+cancer+wisconsin+original).